 Local authority of residence is not recorded for a number of deaths.
 For these, a local authority is imputed using the distribution of deaths by age and sex we know about during the year.

 We make a small adjustment for anticipated late registrations to allow for deaths that were not registered at the time the data were extracted.
-The number of late registrations in the previous year is used as a proxy for late registrations in the current year given the assumption that the number of late registrations does not vary much year-to-year.Back to table of contents
+The number of late registrations in the previous year is used as a proxy for late registrations in the current year as the number of late registrations does not vary much year-to-year.Back to table of contents

-To account for migration of people within the UK, data are obtained for flows of migrants between each pair of local authorities in England and Wales as well as flows of migrants between England and Wales and the rest of the UK (so called cross-border flows).
+To account for migration of people within the UK, data are obtained for flows of migrants between each pair of local authorities in England and Wales, as well as flows of migrants between England and Wales and the rest of the UK (cross-border flows).